-Minimum wages will, on 1 March 2020, see its first increase since being introduced in 2019.
+Minimum wages saw their first increase , on 1 March 2020, since being introduced in 2019.

-- The minimum hourly wage, and the special wages for some categories of work, will all increase by just about 3.8%, roughly in line with inflation at the moment – counting from when the wages were first introduced.
+- The minimum hourly wage, and the special wages for some categories of work, were all increased by just about 3.8%, roughly in line with inflation at that moment – counting from when the wages were first introduced.

 - But unions were outraged at a previous recommendation of 5% increases, pointing out that the minimum wages introduced in 2019 were agreed in 2017, and are now much eroded.

 - For more stories go to the Business Insider South Africa homepage.

 The minimum wage in South Africa was increased by roughly 3.8% from 1 March 2020 – roughly in line with annual inflation, but far below the level unions had wanted.

 The new national minimum wage was set at R20.76 per hour.